mykaarma/daksha/README.md

 - User must have deployed Report Portal through building the [Report Portal Docker Compose file](https://github.com/reportportal/reportportal/blob/master/docker-compose.yml).
 Please edit this file and expose the ports of the Postgres Database before initiating the build.
 - This can be done by uncommenting the ports section for postgres service defined in the yml file.
 - Users must ensure that the Report Portal service is deployed and that the environment variable values align with the deployed service.
-- Run the command `docker compose -f docker-compose-reportportal.yml up -d` to initiate the build and deploy the project.
+- Run the command `docker compose up -d` to initiate the build and deploy the project.

 ## #Environment Variables
 You can configure the application in a lot of ways by setting the following environment variables: